thraxil/cask/README.md

 start the cask node without the token set, it will send you to a page to complete the authorization and give you the token.

-Please note that currently the dropbox backend does not do Active Anti Entropy, so it won't automatically rebalance files stored on that node.